DeenRamah/javascriptclosures/README.md

 # 2,.
 Avoiding Exessive Nesting: Keep closures simple and readable
 # 3.
-Document Purpose: Comment on the purpose of your closures
+Document Purpose: Comment on the purpose of your closures each documents have variables